buhahenil/AspNetCore-JwtAuth-Api/README.md

 🏁 Conclusion
 This project delivers a clean and scalable JWT authentication system using ASP.NET Core Web API and EF Core.
 Easily extend it with additional modules such as products, categories, orders, admin roles, etc.

-✅ This is the **final, clean, ready-to-upload README.md file**.
-If you want, I can also create:

-- `LICENSE` file
-- `.gitignore` file
-- Repo tags & topics
-- Project logo/banner
-- A full GitHub description section

-Just tell me!